FIWARE/tutorials.NGSI-LD/docs/extended-properties.md

 }
 ```

-This ensure that the ordering of the values in its array (longitude, latitude) is always maintained.
+This ensures that the ordering of the values in its array (longitude, latitude) is always maintained.

 All ordinary NGSI-LD **Properties** (and **GeoProperties**) have a `value`, which is the equivalent of a JSON-LD
-`@value` - this mean that the `value` of a Property is just the data that is associated with a particular property.
+`@value` - this means that the `value` of a Property is just the data that is associated with a particular property.

 However, there are recent updates to the NGSI-LD specification which have introduced various extensions or subclasses to
 this principle, allowing the creation of NGSI-LD properties which directly conform to JSON-LD keywords other than